Get your personal plan match in 2 minutes

 Find My Plan (2 min) →

 Both carry no network restrictions and high sharing ceilings — Sedera has no per-incident cap, while CHM caps at $125,000 per incident (up to $1M per illness with the optional Brother's Keeper add-on) — so the comparison isn't really about the sharing ceiling, it's about cost, faith, and what gets shared day-to-day.
-CHM is the cheapest health sharing plan in the US at $115–$299/month but requires strict Christian faith including church attendance.
-Sedera is fully secular at $153–$742/month and adds prescription, mental health, and telehealth sharing that CHM doesn't include.
+CHM is one of the cheapest health sharing plans in the US at $115–$299/month but requires strict Christian faith including church attendance.
+Sedera is fully secular at $88–$413/month — its floor now undercuts CHM's — and adds prescription, mental health, and telehealth sharing that CHM doesn't include.

 Quick Comparison